LukeShortCloud/rootpages/markdown/ansible.md

 ```

 Options:

 * repo = The full path of the repository.
 * dest = The path to place/use the repository
 * update = Pull the latest version from the Git server.
 The default is "yes."
 * version = Switch to a different branch or tag.
 * ssh_opts = If using SSH, specify custom SSH options.
-* force = Overriden local changes.
+* force = Override local changes.
 The default is "yes."

 Source: